 (2) Huseyin Naci, John P A Ioannidis.
 Comparative effectiveness of exercise and drug interventions on mortality outcomes.
 BMJ 2013;347:f5577

 Please remember to discuss your own health issues with your physician.
 Do not stop taking any prescription drugs based on what you read here or anywhere else.
-For excellent decision-making resources, discuss with your doctor either Mayo Clinic’s Statin Choice Decision Aid, or the Therapeutics Education Collaboration’s Cardiovascular Disease Risk/Benefit Calculator, or the excellent independent site The NNT.
+For excellent decision-making resources, discuss with your doctor either Mayo Clinic’s Statin Choice Decision Aid, or the Therapeutics Education Collaboration’s Cardiovascular Disease Risk/Benefit Calculator.

 Q: What have you and your doctors decided about statins?